Hit the Pavement

 4th Stop: Des Moines Creek Trail & Beach Park

 The fresh salty breeze carries the scent of the sea, greeting you as you make your way to Des Moines Beach Park.
-There is a large grassy area to relax that is a great place to watch the boats coming and going and fishermen dropping lines.
-At low tide there are tide pools to explore...this is a great place to bring the family!
+There is a large grassy area to relax, which is a great place to watch the boats coming and going and fishermen dropping lines.
+At low tide, there are tide pools to explore...this is a great place to bring the family!

 Final Stop: Saltwater State Park

-Whether by bike, car or train, discovering Seattle Southside will help you scratch that adventure itch without having to travel too far from home.
-More info on Seattle Southside here: www.seattlesouthside.com.
+Whether by bike, car, or train, discovering Seattle Southside will help you scratch that adventure itch without having to travel too far from home.

 Despite our rainy weather and crazy hills, Seattle is a biking town!
 Whether you want a solo adventure or a good trail to take the family, we have something for you.

-- The Interurban Trail links Tukwila, Kent, Auburn, Algona and Pacific along an almost straight, 14-mile alignment parallel to the historic Interurban Rail Line.
-This partially-paved trail offers a variety of sceneries, including industrial land and small to medium communities.
+- The Interurban Trail links Tukwila, Kent, Auburn, Algona, and Pacific along an almost straight, 14-mile alignment parallel to the historic Interurban Rail Line.
+This partially-paved trail offers a variety of scenery, including industrial land and small to medium communities.

 Want to take the family on a bicycle tour?
 Here are just some of the groups offering them: